-As a lifelong student of history and government, Mr. Winther feels a burden to teach the important principles of government and economics—principles that were known by many of our founding fathers, but unfortunately were forgotten a generation later.
+As a lifelong student of history and government, Mr. Winther feels a burden to teach the important principles of government and economics.
+Principles that were known by many of our founding fathers, but unfortunately were forgotten a generation later.
 After graduating from the University of Idaho, he worked as a professional campaign consultant in Washington and California.
 He is the founder of the Institute for Principle Studies, a Christian think-tank dedicated to researching and teaching foundational principles of government, economics, and history.
-He is the co-developer of a government and economics curriculum that teaches the foundational principles of good government and economics.
+Also, he is the co-developer of a government and economics curriculum that teaches biblical principles of good government and economics.

-Mr. Winther also has an extensive background in forensics (debate).
-He has participated in speech and debate activities as both coach and competitor, and is the author of a textbook on rhetoric and academic debate.
-He is a frequent speaker at debate camps and workshops and regularly presents at conferences for many speech and debate leagues across the country.
+Furthermore, Mr. Winther also has an extensive background in forensics (debate).
+He has participated in speech and debate activities as both coach and competitor.
+Mike is the author of a textbook on rhetoric and academic debate.
+He is a frequent speaker at debate camps and workshops, while also regularly presenting at conferences across the country.

-As a student, Mr. Winther has six years of competitive speech and debate experience.
-He competed for three years in high school and for three years in college for North Idaho College and for the University of Kansas.
-He has competed in team policy debate, Lincoln Douglass debate, extemporaneous speaking, impromptu, and radio broadcasting.
+In addition, Mr. Winther has six years of competitive speech and debate experience.
+As a student, he competed for three years in high school and for three years in college.
+He competed at North Idaho College and for the University of Kansas.
+Mike has competed in team policy debate, Lincoln Douglass debate, extemporaneous speaking, impromptu, and radio broadcasting.

-As a coach, Mr. Winther has coached a homeschool club for 20 years, competing in leagues such as the Home School Legal Defense Association, the National Christian Forensics and Communications Association, and Stoa USA Christian Homeschool Speech & Debate.
-Mr. Winther and his wife, Mary, are the authors of the textbook titled, “Rhetoric Through Policy Debate.”
+Finally, as a coach, Mr. Winther has coached a local homeschool club for 20 years.
+His club has competed in leagues such as the Home School Legal Defense Association, the National Christian Forensics and Communications Association, and Stoa USA.

-Tim Olney (Vice President) has had a long history with the Institute for Principle Studies, being present from its initial inception.
+Tim Olney is the Vice President of the Board of Directors.
+Tim has a long history with the Institute for Principle Studies, being present from its initial inception.
 Mr. Olney has been a board member since the founding of the organization and still serves the organization in this capacity to this day.

 Mr. Olney is a self-employed private contractor operating his own business, Distinctive Remodel.
-He began in this field in the early 1970’s and became an official licensed general contractor in 1977.
+He began in this field in the early 1970’s, alter becoming an official licensed general contractor in 1977.

-Mr. Olney is a born and raised Californian starting out in Stockton then moving to Fresno where he attended Fresno State University and graduated with a Bachelor’s of Science in Industrial Technology with an emphasis on drafting design.
+Mr. Olney is a born and raised Californian.
+He started out in Stockton, afterwards moving to Fresno where he attended Fresno State University.
+Tim graduated with a Bachelor’s of Science in Industrial Technology with an emphasis on drafting design.
 While at Fresno State University, he also served at the school’s fire department where he became certified through the Department of the Army on explosive devices.

-After graduating college, Tim and his wife, Suzanne, moved to Modesto where he began his business and started raising their three children.
-Tim and Suzanne are members of Big Valley Grace Community Church and enjoy sailing and backpacking among many other activities.
+After graduating college, Tim and his wife, Suzanne, moved to Modesto.
+Here they began his business and started raising their three children.
+Tim and Suzanne are members of Big Valley Grace Community Church.
+They enjoy sailing and backpacking among many other activities.

-Rev. Dr. Phil Olsson (Treasurer) lives in Peoria, Illinois with his wife Heather and three of their seven children.
-He works as a Pastoral Care Advocate for Samaritan Ministries International, a health-care sharing ministry that includes over 60,000 member households.
+Rev. Dr. Phil Olsson is the Treasurer of the Board of Directors.
+Phil lives in Greenbay, Wisconsin, with his wife, Heather, and three of their seven children.
+Previously, Phil worked as a Pastoral Care Advocate for Samaritan Ministries International, a health-care sharing ministry that includes over 60,000 member households.
+Currently, Phil is working for Providence Academy in the Logic and Rhetoric school as a Humanities, Bible, and Rhetoric teacher.
+Phil teaches grades 7th – 10th.

-Brian Eschen (Secretary) is a fourth generation Bay Area native, Brian lives a quarter of a mile from his childhood home in Danville, CA. His deep roots in California and love for his home state gave him an instant connection with Mike Winther and the message of liberty promoted by IPS, which started when he attended the inaugural Biblical Principles of Government course.
-Currently Brian runs a family-owned real estate investment company with his twin brother Jeff.
-His love for education has lead him to volunteer his time teaching local homeschool students in an outreach ministry started by his brother and him.
-Since 1999, Brian has been happily married to his beautiful bride Teresa.
+Currently, Brian runs a family-owned real estate investment company with his twin brother, Jeff.
+His love for education has lead him to volunteer his time teaching local home-school students in an outreach ministry started by him and his brother.
+Since 1999, Brian has been happily married to his beautiful bride, Teresa.
 They enjoy traveling, exploring history, and playing music together with their three children, Brianna, Josiah, and Risa.